op7ic/Codeword-Generator-Collection/README.md

 Codeword generators written in common programmling languages.
-Useful for IR or other projects.
+Useful for any project that needs a codeword.

 # Action